 It's hard to imagine the album without its lead single, but did you know it almost didn't feature on the album at all and that it originally had a totally different name?

 Find out more about Welcome To The Black Parade here.

-Its accompanying video, which was directed by Samuel Bayer, is considered among the most memorable rock videos of the decade, plus in 2017 was dubbed MTV's Greatest Music Video of the Century.
+Its accompanying video, which was directed by Samuel Bayer, is considered among the most memorable rock videos of the decade and in 2017 was dubbed MTV's Greatest Music Video of the Century.

-However, the song actually began its life as a song entitled The Five Of Us Are Dying, which we reckon has slightly less gravitas to it.
+However, the song actually began its life with a completely different title, which we reckon has slightly less of a ring to it.

 Speaking on The Travis Mills Show, frontman Gerard Way revealed: "Originally, that song was called The Five of Us Are Dying.

 "We played it and we really liked it, and I had felt that we needed that one song on the record, that touchstone that kind of introduces your concept, and the lyrics and the themes of that song kind of embody the themes of the record."